stacktape/appTape/business-plan/overview.md

 2. Retrieval-Augmented Generation (RAG) with Embeddings: Embed code, store in vector DB, retrieve semantically similar ones for queries.
 3. Memory Management (Sliding Windows) - Track session history (multi-turn conversations); use vector stores for long-term memory, evict old/irrelevant context.

-Interestingly, one twitter user has reverse-engineered how Cursor does it:
+Interestingly, one twitter user has reverse-engineered how Cursor does it: https://x.com/archiexzzz/status/1952062945204355233

--
+Context-optimization engine will be developed as a closed-source project.
+Source will be available on demand (should enterprise users need it for compliance/security audit reasons).

-# Use-cases
+It will be distributed as a binary "addon", pluggable to the appTape core, communicating with the core using IPC channel.

-## Business people
+The embeddings and vector store data will be saved locally, on the user's machine, for compliance/security reasons, and also for increased performance.
+Plus, to save our costs for infrastructure.